- Beauty Glossary

 Why are charcoal masks good for your skin?

 Charcoal face masks are your one-stop shop to a purified and clear complexion.
-Whether it’s a peel-off, foaming or sheet formula, they help to zap zits, banish breakouts, shrink pores and prevent blackheads.
+It helps remove dead skin cells and build-up from the face.
+This ensures clean and clear results, which is perfect for blemish-prone skin types.
+Whether it's a peel-off, foaming or sheet formula, they help to zap zits, banish breakouts, shrink pores and prevent blackheads.

 What skin type is charcoal best for?